tapichugina/Portfolio/Dashboards/America's Best Employers/README.md

 # America's best companies across industry

 ## Purporse
-The purporse of this analysis was to gain insights about different industries in the USA from the companies that cares about their employeers.
+The purporse of this analysis was to gain insights about different industries in the USA from the companies that care about their employeers.

 ## Data source
 Forbes partnered with Statista in 2022 surveyed 70,000 Americans working for businesses with at least 500 employees.
 Surveys were conducted anonymously, allowing participants to freely share their opinions.The final list included the 1,382 employers that received the most recommendations across 24 industries with 49M employees in total.